Reporting Violent Felony Offenses

 • Threats of violence or terrorist acts.

-Employees who become aware that a student may be missing should follow procedures in the University Missing Student Notification Policy by immediately reporting to Public Safety that a student may be missing.
+Employees who become aware that a student may be missing should follow procedures in the University Missing Student Notification Policy by immediately reporting to Campus Safety that a student may be missing.

 Employees who become aware of allegations of a Sexual Offense and are not Confidential Resources should follow procedures in the University Sexual Misconduct, Relationship Violence, and Stalking Policy.